Swpn0neel/ui-to-code/README.md

 ## Configuration

 Before running the app, you may configure your own API key in the `app.py` file.
-Replace the current API key with your API key and also configure the model name to best fit your results with your expectations.
+Replace the `API_KEY` variable with your own Gemini API key and also configure the model name to best fit your results with your expectations.

 You can also tell Gemini to use a specific CSS framework, like Bootstrap or Tailwind CSS!